Katsugachi/5-Different-Words---Part-2/README.md

 word 3 - dev tools + cipher. difficulty - 2<br>
 word 4 - follow the red lines. don't overcomplicate things. difficulty - 4<br>
 word 5 - tabs tabs tabs. difficulty - 3<br>

+## THERE WILL BE NO PART 3
+unless i can magically find 5 more creative ways to hide words